-According to the National Institute of Mental Health, treatments that are most effective in addressing postpartum depression are psychotherapy and talk therapy—with Cognitive Behavioral Therapy (CBT) and Interpersonal Therapy (IPT) among them.
+According to the National Institute of Mental Health, treatments that are most effective in addressing Postpartum Depression are psychotherapy and talk therapy—with Cognitive Behavioral Therapy (CBT) and Interpersonal Therapy (IPT) among them.
 Additionally, in some instances antidepressant medications have proven effectual in aiding mood regulation.
-At Resilience Treatment Center, treating postpartum depression means leveraging the most effective tools at our disposal in an integrative and comprehensive manner to build emotional Resilience.
+At Resilience Treatment Center, treating Postpartum Depression means leveraging the most effective tools at our disposal in an integrative and comprehensive manner to build emotional Resilience.
+Recognizing the mutual interdependence of the body and mind, Resilience’s approach to Postpartum Depression seeks to not only address our clients’ mental health but their physical well-being as well.
+As such, our program includes a series of experiential therapy modalities that emphasize a healthy and resilient lifestyle.